maelhos/InductorGen/README.md

 # Windows GUI

-**BE CAREFUL !!**: You need to have installed python and the dependencies as esplained before running the Windows GUI.
+**BE CAREFUL !!** : You need to have installed python and the dependencies as explained before running the Windows GUI.

 Also, **note** that you might also need the .NET framework.